zwets/amr-trinity/snakemake/README.md

 There may be other columns, and they can be in any order.
 See [test/mini/isolates.tsv](test/mini/isolates.tsv) for reference.

-Once you have the sample sheet, invoke the workflow as above:
+Once you have the sample sheet, invoke the workflow like above:

     snakemake --cores all --sdm conda -C samples=path/to/isolates.tsv